This page will help you understand California alcohol laws and avoid expensive fines or even jail. Not to mention time

 C. Driving and Alcohol

 This may result from consuming too much alcohol from any source.
-For example, it might be from beverages and/or medications such as cough syrup.
+For instance, it might be from beverages and/or meds such as cough syrup.
 It might be from drugs (including prescription drugs).
 Or it might be from any combination of alcohol and drugs.

 Most states set the BAC limit at 0.02% for those under 21.
 They do this for at least three reasons.
-First, breathalyzers are often inaccurate.
+First, breath testers are not accurate.
 In fact, they don’t actually measure BAC.
 They only estimate it.

 So setting the limit at 0.02% reduces the chances of convicting innocent people

 DUI Conviction Guidelines

-The circumstances and the particular judge hearing the case determines the specific penalties.
-However, these are general guidelines.
+The facts and the judge hearing the case determine the specific penalties.
+But these are general guidelines.

 First DUI Conviction

 The penalties for a first DUI conviction are these.
 Jail for at least 96 hours.
 But it could be up to six months.
 A fine of $390 to $1,000, plus surcharges.
 The court suspends the drivers licens for six months.
-However, the judge may grant a temporary restricted license.
+But the judge may grant a temporary restricted license.
 Also the offender may have to pay for an ignition interlock device (IID).

 An IID prevents the vehicle from starting if there is alcohol in the driver’s breath.
 The state won’t reinstate the driving license without proof of increased insurance.
-It also requires proof the offender has completed a “driving under the influence” program approved by the state.
+It also requires proof the offender has completed a “driving under the influence” program.
+One that is approved by the state.

 Second DUI Conviction

 These are the penalties for a second DUI conviction.
 Jail from 90 days up to a year.
 The fine is $390 to $1,000, plus surcharges.
 The state suspends driving licenses for one year.
 It may also order the offender to pay for the installation of an IID.
 And it won’t reinstate the license without proof of increased insurance.
 In addition, it requires completion of the “driving under the influence” program.

 Third DUI Conviction

 The state suspends the drivers license for two years.
 The court may require an IID.
-In addition, it won’t reinstated the license without proof of increased insurance.
+It won’t reinstated the license without proof of increased insurance.
 It also requires proof of “driving under the influence” program completion.

 Fourth DUI Conviction